Mostafao4/game/ProjectSkeleton.md

     - **Return Type**: `void` does not return

 6. `void highlightBluePossibleMoves()`
-    - **Description**: Highlights possible moves in the green realm in gui.
+    - **Description**: Highlights possible moves in the blue realm in gui.
     - **Return Type**: `void` does not return